top of page

 Brush Your Dog’s Coat

-Start by brushing your dog’s coat to remove tangles, mats, and loose fur.
+Begin with a thorough brushing to remove tangles, mats, and loose fur.

 Bathe Your Dog